Unicycle: Training aids

 Training aids are sometimes used to make it easier to become comfortable with riding a unicycle.
 One method for training is using a spotter to make riding easier.
 Another method is finding a narrow hallway that can be used to help alleviate left and right balancing while allowing a beginner to focus on forward and backward balance.
 Equally, riding back and forth between two chairs, faced back to back, while holding on to the chair backs allows the user to gauge how to appropriately position oneself before setting off.
 Using props such as sticks or ski poles is generally discouraged as they hinder balance and create dependence.
 A fall onto props could also cause serious injury.

 Riding styles

 Traditionally, unicycling has been seen as a circus skill which has been performed at events to entertain the public in the circus or during parades, carnivals or street festivals.
-Recent developments in the strength and durability of bicycle (and consequently unicycle) parts have given rise to many new activities including trials unicycling and mountain unicycling.
+Recent developments in the strength and durability of bicycle (and consequently unicycle) parts have given rise to many new activities including trials of unicycling and mountain unicycling.
 Unicycling is arguably now as much a competitive sport and recreational pursuit as an entertainment activity.

 The principal types of unicycling are: